 STAGE 1 – ANAEROBIC TREATMENT

 The pulp mill creates two streams of process waste-water, or effluent: trench (spills, overflows and washing) and white-water (hot-water and chemicals stream that carries pulp through the mill).
 These streams converge in the primary clarifier, for initial solids removal, then flow to the Dissolved Air Flotation (DAF) unit, for further extraction of suspended solids.
-In the anaerobic treatment stage, the effluent is pumped to one of three anaerobic hybrid digester (AHD) tanks The effluent is mixed with highly active anaerobic microorganisms, to generate a biogas that, once cleaned in the H2S Scrubber, will be directed to a power plant, to generate electricity for pulp mill use.
-Waste heat from the reciprocating engines will be captured to offset natural gas usage in pulp drying.
+In the anaerobic treatment stage, the effluent is pumped to one of three anaerobic hybrid digester (AHD) tanks The effluent is mixed with highly active anaerobic microorganisms, whose digestion process generates a biogas that, once cleaned in the H2S Scrubber, is directed to a power plant, where it is used as a fuel in reciprocating engines to generate electricity for pulp mill use.
+Waste heat from the reciprocating engines is captured to offset natural gas usage in pulp drying.
 From the AHD, pre-treated wastewater is transferred to the mill’s aerobic system, for a second stage of treatment.

 STAGE 2 – AEROBIC TREATMENT

-In the aerobic system, the mill works to create a fertile environment for bacteria, tightly controlling factors such as nutrients, oxygen, temperature and age.
-The pre-treated wastewater from the anaerobic system is mixed with aerobic bacteria that digest remaining soluble organic wood components.
-The effluent and bacteria mixture react for seven days in the biobasin, until the organic wood waste has been significantly digested.
+In the aerobic system, we create a fertile environment for bacteria, tightly controlling factors such as nutrients, oxygen, temperature and age.
+In this bio-basin, pre-treated wastewater from the anaerobic system is mixed with aerobic bacteria that digest remaining soluble organic wood components.
+The effluent and bacteria mixture react for seven days, until the organic wood waste has been significantly digested.
 From the biobasin, the mixture is sent to a secondary clarifier, where biomass and treated water are separated.
 The treated water is discharged into the Athabasca River though a submerged diffuser that disperses it over a wide area within the river.
 Biomass from the secondary clarifier is mixed with waste fibre from the primary clarifier and pressed to remove water.
-After the addition of polymers to bind the solids, the biomass is pressed again, then shipped either to local farms to serve as a soil amendment additive or to a local power plant to fuel the generation of green electricity.
+After the addition of polymers to bind the solids, the biomass is pressed again, then shipped either to local farms for soil enhancement or to a local power plant to fuel generation of green electricity.